 Akron Attorney Offers His Opinions on What It Takes

-You have heard from the residents of Akron about what qualities are essential in an auto accident attorney.
+You have heard from the residents of Akron about what qualities are essential in a car accident attorney.
 We also asked an Akron attorney what it takes to successfully handle a significant accident case in order to receive a fair settlement.

-Richard V. Zurz, Jr. is the co-founder of our Akron car accident law firm.
+Richard V. Zurz, Jr. is the co-founder of our personal injury law firm.
 He has been practicing law for over 38 years and has represented clients in a large number of very serious auto accident cases, which resulted in significant settlements or verdicts.
 Here is what he said it takes:

 Investment in a Case